-Resident Assistants (RAs) are current students that serve as an integral part of the Resident Life Office.
-Through their direct interactions with students, Resident Assistants are expected to facilitate the social, educational, spiritual, intellectual, physical, vocational, cultural, and environmental development of each resident.
+Resident Assistants (RAs) are current students that serve as an integral part of the Office of Residence Life.
+Through their direct interactions with students, Resident Assistants facilitate the social, educational, spiritual, intellectual, physical, vocational, cultural, and environmental development of each resident.

 Each floor within a residence hall is staffed with an RA who lives on the floor and oversees approximately 35 fellow residents.
 The RA is an upper-class student who is trained as a peer counselor and advisor and is responsible for developing a strong community on his or her wing or floor.